leaherb/Seattle-Collisions/README.md

 I encourage you to submit pull requests.

-Please use the Udacity Git Commit Message Style Guide (https://udacity.github.io/git-styleguide/), and follow the "fork-and-pull" Git workflow:
+Please use the [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/), and follow the "fork-and-pull" Git workflow:

 1. Fork the repo on GitHub
 1. Clone the project to your own computer